-BU 400 International Business

-A course designed to study the unique problems of conducting global business inside and outside the United States.
-Prerequisites: BU 300 and BU 330 with a C- or higher
+BU 400 International Business A course designed to study the unique problems of conducting global business inside and outside the United States.

 BU 404 Individual Taxes

 Tax law as it applies to individuals.
 Course content will include structure of the federal system, definitions of income, deductions and property transactions.
 Prerequisite: BU 210 with a C- or higher